gdomenech98/codechallenge-be/STEPS.md

 Docker-compose: Docker Compose version v2.20.2-desktop.1
 ```
 2. ONLY FOR DEVELOPMENT PURPOSES. development mode with hotreload `./start`
+2.1.
+RUN TESTS IN PROD MODE TO HEALTHCECK: `./test`
 3. FOR PRODUCTION: `./prod`

 # Steps/decisions made